In

 and I am at a loss to explain the fear that stabs me.

-will suffer a serious illness,
+Perhaps one of us will suffer a serious illness,

 or you will grow distant